 An integrated lecture-lab course for nonmajors that explores biological topics through hands-on investigative activities.
 Will focus on a theme, such as marine biology or ecology.
 Can be repeated for elective credit but not ISP credit as topics change.
 Will satisfy the lab science requirement for education majors.
 Fall, Spring.

 A lecture-lab experience covering the structure and function of the human body for students in physical education and allied health programs.
 Body organization and terminology, basic chemistry, the cell, histology, integumentary, skeletal, muscular, sensory, central, and somatic nervous systems.
 Prerequisite: INCHEM 100, INCHEM 103, or INCHEM 111, depending on the requirements of a student's major.
-Spring.
+Fall, Spring.

 Exploration and analysis of major topics of biology, such as human genetics, algae and fungi, marine biology, freshwater ecology, and biological aspects of sexual reproduction.
 Prerequisite: permission of instructor.

 Introductory work-learning experience related to career interests for which compensation may be received.
 Positions arranged by students with sponsorship, approval, and evaluation by full-time faculty.
 Elective credit only (normally 20 hours per credit) to maximum of 12 credits per degree program.
 Permission of instructor.
 Graded Pass/Fail.